ninenines/cowboy/ROADMAP.md

 The main features that will be added to Cowboy 2.0 are support for HTTP/2.0 and Websocket permessage deflate compression.

+A complete analysis of the httpbis set of specifications will be performed and extensive tests will be written to ensure maximum compatibility.

 A number of backward incompatible changes are planned.
 These changes are individually small, but together should result in a large improvement in usability.